 The Investigations Unit consists of a detective lieutenant, a detective sergeant, and three plain clothes detectives.
 This unit is responsible for investigating all reported crimes and suspicious circumstances reported to the department.
 The unit also conducts preliminary employment background investigations, threat assessment inquiries, and forensic evidence recovery and crime scene processing/management.
 Detectives work diligently with local, state and federal law enforcement agencies gathering and sharing information to solve reported crimes.
 Investigations maintains the Ban from Campus listing and oversees campus crime alerts and timely warnings sent to the Virginia Tech community.

 The Investigations Unit partners closely with community administrators and contributes to several teams that assist in supporting community safety and success.
 Investigations has representation on the university's Threat Assessment Team, Bias Incident Response Team, Care Team, Title IX Advisory Team, Campus Workplace Violence Prevention Committee, and others.
-They also work very closely with the other VTPD units to promote the department's outreach efforts, educational programs such as Team One Love events and Student and Employee Police Academy, and public safety initiatives.
+They also work very closely with the other departmental units to promote the department's outreach efforts, educational programs such as Team One Love events and Student and Employee Police Academy, and public safety initiatives.

 The department has three K-9/officer teams.
 In addition to performing patrol duties on campus, the dogs sweep Lane Stadium and other locations before home football games and other special events.
 The teams also give demonstrations at several Virginia Tech events every year.
 For more information about our current and past K-9 teams, please visit the K-9 Unit site.

-Our team of eight security guards are the eyes and ears of the police department and serve the community in a variety of ways.
+Our team of security guards are the eyes and ears of the police department and serve the community in a variety of ways.
 Along with patrolling and serving as highly visible crime deterrents, our guards lock and unlock buildings, help jumpstart campus community members’ vehicles, help with traffic control at big campus events and provide assistance to faculty and staff locked out of their offices.

 To further ensure safety, our security guards maintain biweekly inspections of the campus blue light emergency phones, and they assist the department with providing escorts for Safe Ride, a nighttime safety escort service available for free to all members of the campus community.